Commercial Flooring Installation

 Matching The Carpet To Your Needs

-So to choose the best carpet for your needs, first arm yourself with all of the right information because the more you know, the better choices you will make.
+To choose the best commercial carpet for your needs, first arm yourself with all of the correct information because the more you know, the better choices you will make.

-Facility Profile: The first step is to clearly define the specific requirements of the facility.
+Facility Profile: The first step is to define the specific requirements of the facility clearly.
 Some things to consider include:

-- Type of facility and the specific area receiving new carpet.
+- Type of facility and the particular area receiving new carpet.

 - How long the carpet will be used (life cycle).